About hearing loss

 • Increased effort/ mental attention required when listening to others

-• Avoiding of social events and places with background noise present
+• Sustained avoidance of social events and places where background noise is present

 • Poor tolerance to loud sounds